 Two reliable approaches:

-- Match the body color for a clean, integrated look (door “disappears” and the entry stands out).
+- Match the body color for a clean, integrated look (door “disappears,” entry stands out).

 - Match the trim for a framed, traditional look.

-If your goal is “premium,” avoid colors that clash with roof tone and brick/stone colors.
+If your goal is “premium,” avoid colors that fight the roof tone or brick/stone colors.

-A door that rattles, binds, or shakes can make the whole home feel less maintained—even if the door looks good.
+A door that rattles or binds can make the whole home feel less maintained.
+If the door is noisy or heavy, fix that first, then invest in the curb appeal upgrade.

 Quick curb-appeal checklist (before you buy)